Fixed rate bonds vs ISAs

 Home › Savings › Fixed rate bonds vs ISAs

 It’s important to choose the right type of savings account for you, and this will often depend on your savings goals, how you want to save and your financial position.
-When considering different types of savings accounts, you may find yourself asking the question, “should I open a bond or isa?”
+When considering different types of savings accounts, you may find yourself asking, “should I open a bond or ISA?”

 • Guaranteed rate: Fixed rate bonds provide a guaranteed rate of return as long as you lock your money away for a set period of time